Project-Prism/Prism-OS/README.md

         About Lemon OS
     </Summary>
 <p>
-     (Probably gonna rename to Prism to avoid eventual legal issues with another project named the same) Lemon OS is an open source project started in 2021.
+     Lemon OS is an open source project started in 2021.
 More coming soon.
 </p>
 </details>